idearium/idearium-lib/packages/phone/README.md

 # @idearium/phone

-Wrapper around the Twilio phone lookup api.
+Utilities for working with phone numbers.

 To find out more, read the [documentation for @idearium/phone](https://idearium.github.io/idearium-lib/docs/phone).